patriciagrau/wikipedia_article_analysis/README.md

 TLDR

-- The data is in the folder "data" separated by topic, and in the folder "joines_by_lang" not separated by topics.
+- The data is in the folder "data" separated by topic, and in the folder "joined_by_lang" not separated by topics.